chayguez/mutual_stock_prediction/README.md

 # Stock-Pred-Mutual-Info
-POC tool ment to check the mutual information between stocks.
+POC tool meant to check the mutual information between stocks.
 The project measures performance gain of adding information from a group of stocks to the prediction model of a specific stock.

 ![results](https://github.com/Aviv-Ratzon/Shit-Class_Stock-Pred/blob/main/images/LossChangeStats.png)